captbaritone/jordaneldredge.com/_posts/2008-03-23-found-still-the-fire-hasnt-burnt-out-yet-for-us-baby-just-keep-holding-on-to-me-alfonso.md

 ---
 title: 'Found: "still, the fire hasn''t burnt out yet for us Baby, just keep holding on to me Alfonso"'
+summary: "I found a letter in which the writer tries to assure the recipient that the fire hasn't burnt out yet for them."
 tags: [found]
 ---